joakimk/engine_experiment/README.md

 ### Todo

+* See if using ENGINES= in productin mode throws up an error because it changes Gemfile.lock.
 * Dummy app logging is in the wrong place (spec/log)
 * Engines duplicate dependency lists in engine.deps and Gemfile
 * Make it simpler to require common tools? rspec, capybara, etc